elixir-europe/biohackathon-europe/index.md

 BioHackathon Europe is an annual event that brings together bioinformaticians and computational biologists from around the world.
 It’s organised by [ELIXIR Europe](https://elixir-europe.org/), and offers an intense week of hacking, with participants working on diverse and exciting projects.
 BioHackathon is a community-driven event, which provides an opportunity for members of the life sciences community to meet and work together on topics of common interest. **The goal is to create code that addresses challenges in bioinformatics research.**

-This year we are holding the BioHackathon at Hotel Esplanade Resort in Berlin, Germany from 3 to 7 November (see the [Venue page](/venue/)), with remote access available if you cannot attend in person.
-Registration will open in June 2025 – the exact date will be confirmed before then.
+This year we are holding the BioHackathon at Hotel Esplanade Resort in Berlin, Germany from 3 to 7 November (see the [Venue page](/venue/)), with remote access available if you cannot attend in person. **Registration will open in June 2025 – the exact date will be confirmed before then.**

-Spaces are limited for face-to-face participation and the registration is based on a first-come, first-served basis. **Registration for the 2024 BioHackathon will open in May.**

 <!---
 Images below wrap in a <p> tag.
 To-do: include images or find another